Dosage Form: tablet

 |Chest Wall Pain||6||6|

-Other less frequent (≤2%) adverse reactions considered consequential for both treatment groups, included peripheral thromboembolic events, cardiovascular events, and cerebrovascular events.
+Other less frequent (less than or equal to 2%) adverse reactions considered consequential for both treatment groups, included peripheral thromboembolic events, cardiovascular events, and cerebrovascular events.
 Peripheral thromboembolic events included venous thrombosis, thrombophlebitis, portal vein thrombosis and pulmonary embolism.
 Cardiovascular events included angina, myocardial infarction, myocardial ischemia, and coronary heart disease.
 Cerebrovascular events included transient ischemic attacks, thrombotic or hemorrhagic strokes and development of hemiparesis.

-Adverse reactions, regardless of relationship to study drug, that were reported in at least 5% of the patients treated with Letrozole 0.5 mg, Letrozole 2.5 mg, megestrol acetate, or aminoglutethimide in the two controlled trials are shown in Table 4.
+Adverse reactions, that were reported in at least 5% of the patients treated with Letrozole tablets 0.5 mg, Letrozole tablets 2.5 mg, megestrol acetate, or aminoglutethimide in the two controlled trials AR/BC2 and AR/BC3 are shown in Table 5.

 |Body as a Whole|